ringcentral/ringcentral-api-docs/docs/voice/quick-start.md

     ### Run your code

     You are almost done.
-Now run your script.
+Now, load your variables into your local environment, and run your script.

     ```bash
+	$ source .env
     $ node ringout.js
     ```